thi-truong/census-prep/01_welcome_tutorial.md

  **Why?**

 The U.S. Census Bureau offers a lot of public data online.
 You could use their Data Explorer tool to look at tables.
 You could use their FTP program.
-Nevertheless, raw Census data gathering is well known to be a pain in the ass.
-If it wasn't, [this fiverr gig](https://www.fiverr.com/s/EgYBQG9) wouldn't exist.
+Nevertheless, raw Census data gathering is well known to be a pain in the butt.
+If it wasn't, [these kinds of fiverr gigs](https://www.fiverr.com/s/EgYBQG9) wouldn't exist. :weary:

 Thankfully, there are ways to access the data via an Application Programming Interface ("**API**") key[^A].
 Once you have an API key, you can extract raw statistical data in machine-readable format from all sorts of Census Bureau surveys and programs[^C].
 You can use it with tools you might already use, like JSON (ArcGIS uses REST APIs), R ([tigris](https://github.com/walkerke/tigris)), Python ([Pygris](https://walker-data.com/pygris/)), the list goes on.

-But...do you need to use those tools? **No!** You can specify your request as a query string in a URL and get the data that you're looking for, all in your web browser[^B].
+But...do you need to use all these tools to use the API? **No!** You can specify your request as a query string in a URL and get the data that you're looking for, all in your web browser[^B].
 If you have ever edited a URL, then you have already practiced this many times before.
 This is the method we are using today.

 **Estimated time**: 10 minutes

-**What you'll need**:
+:clipboard: **What you'll need**:
 - [x] Access to the Internet
 - [ ] Mozilla Firefox OR Google Chrome browser
 	- According to [this 2020 Census guide](https://www.census.gov/content/dam/Census/library/publications/2020/acs/acs_api_handbook_2020.pdf), these two browsers provide functionality to view the results from API queries.
 Other users may not be able view.
 - [ ] A working email address

-**What you'll do**:
+:arrow_forward: **What you'll do**:
-- [ ] Request Census API Key _(Already have a working API key? skip to [Step 3](#step-3-use-the-key))_
+1. Request Census API Key _(Already have a working API key? skip to [Step 3](#step-3-use-the-key))_
-- [ ] Activate Census API Key
+2. Activate Census API Key
-- [ ] Use Census API key in a query to get data
+3. Use Census API key in a query to get data
+4. Complete an assignment based on the query results

 ---